accessibilitywars/zaw2/content/builds/power-holosmith-ecsu.md

 +++
-title = "Power Holosmith ECSU" description = "A hammer priority-based build, with two different priority sets (in/out of forge), this build heats up fast." date = 2024-05-05 draft = false template = "build.html"
+title = "Power Holosmith ECSU" description = "One of our tougher builds, but well worth the reward" date = 2024-05-05 draft = false template = "build.html"